axe-api/docs/docs/04-queries/README.md

 # Queries

-While you are fetching any data from api server (Paginate and Show), you can add more query options to get best result about what you want.
+While you are fetching any data from api server, you can add more query options to get best result about what you want.

 ## Fields